>

 but related to other foxes, wolves, and dogs in the Canidae Family.

-circle, but also south on the shores of the Bering Sea and Hudson Bay in
+but also south on the shores of the Bering Sea and Hudson Bay in Greenland,

-has declined in local areas, particularly south of its range, it is still
+in local areas, particularly south of its range, it is still common.

 Features of the Arctic Fox:

-brown in fall to white or steel blue depending on the fox’s location.
+in fall to white or steel blue depending on the foxes location.

 Winter coat: Long, dense, and white, blending